Local vs. central differential privacy

 This post is part of a series on differential privacy.
 Check out the table of contents to see the other articles!

 When people talk about differential privacy, they don't always have the same thing in mind.
 People agree on the definition, but context also matters a lot.
-There are two "flavors" of differential privacy: the central model (or global model) and the local model.
-In this post, I'll first explain the difference between the two options.
-Then, I'll give a glimpse of an exciting new idea that combines them.
+There are three main settings in which differential privacy can be deployed: the central model (or global model), the local model, and the distributed model.
+In this post, I'll outline these three options, and the differences between them.

 Central differential privacy